As predicted, it looks like America still puts a lot of value in personality.

 So it would only seem fitting that winner with the most talent take home the title.
 But when has that ever happened on these shows?

 Now, I’m not downplaying any of Colon’s talent, but he was destined to win since the day he auditioned with his wife and two little girls in tow.
 He strummed a sweet rendition of Cyndi Lauper’s “Time After Time.”
 And as saccharine as that version was, it was his genuine charm that won over the viewers almost instantly.

 This isn’t the first time Colon’s talent has found recognition.
-Unbeknownst to many, Colon is a former member of The Derek Trucks Band and also had a short record deal with Capital Records until it was terminated in 2006.
+Unbeknownst to many, Colon is a former member of The Derek Trucks Band and also had a short record deal with Capitol Records until it was terminated in 2006.
 So maybe it isn’t so awful to see him fight for a second chance and take care of his family.

 Two of the most coy contestants were within 2 percent of each other this season, but it was Colon’s source of inspiration that gave him the leverage he needed to push through—his family.

 I think Americans, as dysfunctional and socially corrupt as we may seem, still want to believe in something wholesome like family.
 And if that’s what gave Colon that 2 percent extra, that ain’t so bad.
-And to top off his win, he had the coolest celebrity duet last night as well—he sang “Landslide” with Stevie Nicks.
+And to top off his win, he had the coolest celebrity duet as well—he sang “Landslide” with Stevie Nicks.